 Another isekai’d character, another clueless highschool couple, or maybe another superpowered teen… is there anything new to watch?

 Here we go with another new season of anime.
 A new season full of possibilities and as yet undiscovered gems as well as the potential for disaster.
-It’s exciting hitting play on the latest first episode release and waiting to find out what is in store for you as a viewer.
-That said, as someone who has reviewed a lot of seasonal anime since starting the blog in 2016, I’m definitely noticing that as I scroll through the new season titles in MAL I do find myself wondering if there will be anything ‘new’ this season.
+It’s exciting hitting play on the latest first episode release and waiting to find out what is in store for you as a viewer though for some people it all becomes a case of “I’ve seen this before”.

 To be honest, I’m pretty excited about this season.
 While I am only going to be episodically watching 6 anime, I have quite a long list of anime that I’ll be trying at least the first three episodes of to determine whether they are to be watched or dropped.